Manchin Statement on Permitting Reform Vote

 My friends, let me say this.
 You had from 2016 to 2020, you had the president was a Republican.
 The House was Republican.
 The Senate was Republican.
 You only had one vote for permitting reform and that was mine as a Democrat.
 Nobody else.

-Now we're going to have a supermajority of Democrats that's willing to move forward — and maybe not be all that comfortable about it but it's the right thing to do.
+Now we're going to have a supermajority of Democrats that's willing to move forward — and may be not all that comfortable about it but it's the right thing to do.

 And now because of politics, my friends aren't going to step to the plate?
 That's what they don't like.
 That's what people don't like.
 That's the politics that basically is destroying our country.
 You can't have it.